 Between UK and Tromso and Longyearbyen

-Our schedule services are operated by Scandinavian Airlines.
+Schedule services are operated by Scandinavian Airlines and Norwegian.
 Full flight details and timings will be provided at time of booking and are subject to availability.

 Airfares are based on the lowest available fare - if this is unavailable at the time of booking, a supplement will apply.
 All holidays and prices are subject to availability.